xcore/sw_avb_dc/doc/system_dc.rst

 c) Connection Management
 d) Control

 These steps can be used together to form a system of end stations that interoperate with each other in a standards compliant way.
-The application that will use these individual steps is called a Controller and is the third member in the Talker, Listener and Controller device relationship.
+The application that will use these individual steps is called a *Controller* and is the third member in the Talker, Listener and Controller device relationship.

 A Controller may exist within a Talker, a Listener, or exist remotely within the network in a separate endpoint or general purpose computer.

 The Controller can use the individual steps to find, connect and control entities on the network but it may choose to not use all of the steps if the Controller already knows some of the information (e.g. hard coded values assigned by user/hardware switch or values from previous session establishment) that can be gained in using the steps.
-The only required step is connection management because this is the step that establishes the bandwidth usage and reservations across the AVB cloud.
+The only required step is connection management because this is the step that establishes the bandwidth usage and reservations across the AVB network.

 The four steps are broken down as follows: